-- 3.6.6 Gender and Development (GAD) - 3.6.6.1 A GAD Plan and Budget (GPB) shall be formulated pursuant to and in accordance with the Republic Act 9710 or Magna Carta of Women and the PCW-NEDA-DBM Joint Circular 2012-01: Guidelines on the Preparation of Annual Gender and Development (GAD) Plans and Budgets (GPB) Accomplishment Reports (AR) to implement the Magna Carta of Women. - 3.6.6.2 The GPB shall respond to the gender gaps/issues faced by the GOCC's clients and constituencies and their women and men employees.
-GOCCs shall allocate at least five percent (5%) of the total GOCCs' budget proposal and attributed for activities supporting GAD plans and programs.
+3.6.5 Gender and Development (GAD)

+- 3.6.5.1 A GAD Plan and Budget (GPB) shall be formulated pursuant to and in accordance with the Republic Act 9710 or Magna Carta of Women and the PCW-NEDA-DBM Joint Circular 2012-01: Guidelines on the Preparation of Annual Gender and Development (GAD) Plans and Budgets (GPB) Accomplishment Reports (AR) to implement the Magna Carta of Women. - 3.6.5.2 The GPB shall respond to the gender gaps/issues faced by the agency's clients and constituencies and their women and men employees.
+Agency shall allocate at least five percent (5%) of the total agency budget proposal for activities supporting GAD plans and programs.